Actindo-AG/Documentation/Fulfillment/Integration/01_ManageConnections.md

   ![Credentials](../../Assets/Screenshots/Fulfillment/Settings/Connections/CheckingCredentials.png "[Credentials]")

-  The *Edit connection* view is automatically closed and the *Existing connections* view is displayed again.
+  The *Edit connection* view is automatically closed and the *Connections* view is displayed again.

 ## Disable a connection